magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 #### Price indexer optimization

-To improve performance of product price indexation, the number of primary indexes has been reduced from 3 to 1 for the `catalog_product_index_price_tmp`  table.
-As a result,  the indexation time of the product price index has been significantly reduced.  <!--- MC-43342-->
+Primary index performance has been improved by reducing the number of primary indexes from 3 to 1 for the `catalog_product_index_price_tmp` table.
+This enhancement reduced the number of records created in the price index by reducing eSKU multiplication that resulted from shared catalogs.
+Indexing time has been significantly reduced. <!--- MCP-653 MC-43342-->

 ### GraphQL